Facilities and Activities

 Equestrian users enjoy one of the most modern camp facilities in the Midwest.
-The North Equine campground has a modern shower and restroom, 125 campsites (50 electrical), horse wash area, ample shade, a substantial hitch rail at every site (users are required to tie animals to rails) and a 100' by 200' arena.
+The North Equine campground has a modern shower and restroom, campsites (including electrical), horse wash area, ample shade, a substantial hitch rail at every site (users are required to tie animals to rails) and a 100' by 200' arena.
 Water hydrants with potable water are available, as are picnic tables, grills, and a playground.
 75% of these campsites can be reserved online through the park reservation system.
 The rest are available on a first-come, first-serve basis.

 Horses are not to be hitched or tied to trees, shrubs or park facilities in a manner that will cause injury or damage to the plant or facility.
 Animals may be hitched to trailers for short periods of time for grooming and saddling.
 Animals must be stabled inside a trailer, at a hitch rail or in stalls or corrals if provided.
 Portable stall/pens or electric fences are not allowed.